swiftlang/swift-evolution/proposals/0454-task-names.md

 Distributed actors already implicitly conform to `Identifiable` protocol and have a very useful `id` representation that is always assigned by the actor system by which an actor is managed.

-This id is the natural visual representation of such actor, and tools which want to print an “actor identity” should rely on this.
+This id is the natural human readable representation of such actor identity, and tools which want to print an “actor identity” should rely on this.
 In other words, this simply follows the same general pattern that makes sense for other objects and actors of using Identifiable when available to identify things.

 ```swift
 distributed actor Worker { // implicitly Identifiable
 	// nonisolated var id: Self.ActorSystem.ActorID { get }
 }
 ```

-## Source compatibility

-This proposal only contains additive changes to the API surface.

-Since Swift Tasks names will be optional, there will be no source compatibility issues.

-## ABI compatibility

-This proposal is ABI additive and does not change any existing ABI.

-## Implications on adoption

-Because runtime changes are required, these new APIs will only be available on newer OSes.

-## Future directions

-This proposal does not contain a method to name Swift Tasks created using the `async let` syntax.
-Unlike the other methods of creating Tasks, the `async let` syntax didn’t have an obvious way to allow a developer to provide a string.
-A suggestion of how we may provide automatic names to Tasks created via this method will be shown below in the [Alternatives Considered section](##Alternatives-considered).

-## Alternatives considered

 ### AsyncLet Task Naming